arunavo4/arunavo4/README.md

 <br>

 ### Glad to see you here!
-I’m a full-stack developer currently working full-time with Microsoft.
-In my free time I like to work on NFT Projects Building Metaplex CandyMachine@Solana, Trading Bots ranging from Reinforcement Learning, Supervised CNN based bots, NEAT/GA based bots and plain old Algo-Trading.
-I also like to contribute to exciting projects in the Crypto Trading world.
+I’m a full-stack developer currently working towards building a Dev-Studio.
+Recently left my job with Microsoft to pursue this full-time.
+I have experience building large scale projects.
+I have worked on Web/Desktop projects to Mobile Apps.

-My day to day work involves full-stack development ranging from frontend to building highly scalable and available dotnet core API's, doing fully automated CI/CD Pipelines in Azure DevOps, Deploying to Multi-Cloud Environments(Azure, GCP AWS).
+My day to day work at microsoft involved full-stack development ranging from frontend to building highly scalable and available dotnet core API's, doing fully automated CI/CD Pipelines in Azure DevOps, Deploying to Multi-Cloud Environments(Azure, GCP AWS).

+Currently I am working on a Blockchain Wallet, If you want to collaborate or have interesting ideas you want to talk about, feel free to reach out to me on <a href="mailto:developer@arunavoray.dev" target="_blank">Email</a>.

 <br/>